Worms, Germany: Climate

-The climate in the Rhine Valley is temperate in winter and enjoyable in summer.
+The climate in the Rhine Valley is cool in winter and very warm in summer.
 Rainfall is below average for the surrounding areas.
 Winter snow accumulation is low and often melts quickly.

 History

 Antiquity

 Worms was in ancient times a Celtic city named Borbetomagus, perhaps meaning "water meadow".
-Later it was conquered by the Germanic Vangiones.
+Later it was conquered by the Germanic Vangiones tribe.
 In 14 BC, Romans under the command of Drusus captured and fortified the city, and from that time onwards, a small troop of infantry and cavalry was garrisoned there.
 The Romans renamed the city as Augusta Vangionum, after the then-emperor and the local tribe.
 The name does not seem to have taken hold, however, and from Borbetomagus developed the German Worms and Latin Wormatia; as late as the modern period, the city name was written as Wormbs.
 The garrison grew into a small town with a regular Roman street plan, a forum, and temples for the main gods Jupiter, Juno, Minerva (whose temple was the site of the later cathedral), and Mars.

 Roman inscriptions, altars, and votive offerings can be seen in the archaeological museum, along with one of Europe's largest collections of Roman glass.
 Local potters worked in the town's south quarter.
 Fragments of amphorae contain traces of olive oil from Hispania Baetica, doubtless transported by sea and then up the Rhine by ship.

 During the disorders of 411–413 AD, Roman usurper Jovinus established himself in Borbetomagus as a puppet-emperor with the help of King Gunther of the Burgundians, who had settled in the area between the Rhine and Moselle some years before.
 The city became the capital of the Burgundian kingdom under Gunther (also known as Gundicar).
 Few remains of this early Burgundian kingdom survive, because in 436, it was all but destroyed by a combined army of Romans (led by Aëtius) and Huns (led by Attila); a belt clasp found at Worms-Abenheim is a museum treasure.
 Provoked by Burgundian raids against Roman settlements, the combined Romano-Hunnic army destroyed the Burgundian army at the Battle of Worms (436), killing King Gunther.
 About 20,000 are said to have been killed.
 The Romans led the survivors southwards to the Roman district of Sapaudia (modern-day Savoy).
 The story of this war later inspired the Nibelungenlied.
 The city appears on the Peutinger Map, dated to the fourth century.